 How to Appeal a Driver's License Hearing Decision

-Individuals who request and subsequently go through a DAAD (Driver Assessment and Appeal Division) hearing only to end up losing often wonder how to go about appealing the driver's license hearing decision.
+Individuals who request and subsequently go through a driver's license appeal hearing only to end up losing often wonder how to go about appealing the driver's license hearing decision.
 Living a normal life, working, and attending important events, meetings, doctor appointments, etc. is nearly impossible without a driver's license.
 At Grabel & Associates, our Michigan driver's license lawyers understand that often times individuals either choose to go through the hearing process without legal representation, or choose an attorney who does not focus on this niche area of the law and is therefore ineffective.
 Can you appeal the decision made at your driver's license hearing, and if so, how?

-You Have Only One Opportunity Each Year to Request a DAAD Hearing
+You Have Only One Opportunity Each Year to Request a Driver's License Appeal Hearing

 Appealing the Decision to Your County's Circuit Court

 Should you decide to appeal the decision made by the hearing officer in your local Circuit Court, be aware that this is not an additional hearing.
 During your driver's license hearing, the hearing officer must keep a record of every single reason your appeal for a driver's license was denied - he or she must be explicit in this information.
 Appealing the decision in a Circuit Court should not be considered a "second chance," as there will not be another hearing for you to present your case.

 What does happen in an appeal to the Circuit Court?